balajimk/dijkstraPython/README.md

 > {full path to  python}/python.exe {full path to the folder}/dijkstraClient.py

 This is my first try with Python and so, bear with the issues :)

+## Nice to have changes
+- List of vertices should be generated from the edgesList provided.